ArlingtonBrooks/SafeTemp/README.md

 -T	 Load temperatures from a file

 -s   Print estimates for maximum temperature and time until maximum temperature
         (VERY rough -- shouldn't be trusted for anything important)
+        Technically this function has not yet been implemented.

 -i	 Don't run, just print temperatures and exit (implies -v)